MicrosoftDocs/architecture-center/docs/example-scenario/data/fraud-detection-content.md

 This example scenario is relevant to organizations that need to analyze data in real time to detect fraudulent transactions or other anomalous activity.
+Also, see [Detect mobile bank fraud](/azure/architecture/guide/ai/bank-fraud-solution).

 ## Architecture